spenot09/blockchain-wallet-checker/README.md

 This score is determined by a custom centrality algorithm that was designed after discovering a correlation  between healthy wallet activity on a network and its trustworthiness.
 After experimenting with several prebuilt solutions such as Eigen Vectors, Harmonic Centrality, and Page Rank amongst others, this correlated relationship is captured by examining the Degree of a specific target wallet within the network (currently Ethereum only but with scope to easily expand this).

 # Getting started
-Before you get started, please reach out to the team to get credentials to be able to access the TigerGraph database so as to allow the scores to be calculated.
+Before you get started, please reach out to the team to get credentials to be able to access the TigerGraph solution so as to allow the scores to be calculated.
 Without these credentials you will not be able to access the backend, and hence won't be able to use the tool.

-Ensure you have Microsoft C++ Build Tools installed (which can be installed here https://visualstudio.microsoft.com/visual-cpp-build-tools/) as some of the python libraries require it, otherwise you may have an error:
+Ensure you have Microsoft C++ Build Tools installed (which can be installed here https://visualstudio.microsoft.com/visual-cpp-build-tools/) as some of the python libraries require it, otherwise you may have an error when installing the dependencies:

 ```
 Microsoft Visual C++ 14.0 or greater is required.
 Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/
 ```

-Please note, the below assumes that you already have the required data downloaded that will be loaded into the graph (currently the first couple million transactions on the Ethereum network).
-The base repo which has been forked contains instructions on how this data can be retrieved (https://github.com/blockchain-etl/ethereum-etl).
-For demo purposes, a sample dataset has been provided within this repo under `sample/`.
-However, using our default solution will already have the graph pre-configured.
+The base repo which has been forked contains instructions on how the initial data that has been loaded into TigerGraph was retrieved (https://github.com/blockchain-etl/ethereum-etl).
+The Blockchain Wallet Checker uses API Secrets specific to a particular TigerGraph instance hence recreating the solution would also require modification of these secrets.
+Thus it is far easier to get in touch with the team for the corresponding credentials in order for a quickstart.

 ## Step 1.
-1. Create a new python environment (for venv: https://python.land/virtual-environments/virtualenv, for conda: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
+1. *Optionally* create a new python environment (for venv: https://python.land/virtual-environments/virtualenv, for conda: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
 2. Clone this repository
 3. Navigate to the root of the repo
 4. Install all requirements.